capezza/capezza.github.io/README.md

 ---

 ## 🏛️ About Me
-I am a dedicated researcher in Industrial Engineering with a strong focus on **functional data analysis, statistical process monitoring, and generalized additive models**.
+I am an Assistant Professor of Statistics in Industrial Engineering with a strong focus on **functional data analysis, statistical process monitoring, and generalized additive models**.
 Currently, I work at the **Department of Industrial Engineering, University of Naples Federico II**.

 ---